 If you stay:

 Step 1: If the water supply is not shut down or compromised, fill two 100-gallon bathtub water tanks (few people will probably do this before you, and there should be enough residual water in the system to fill the tanks even if water utilities are down) and move them to your hiding spot if you are able.
 If there’s enough water, fill large trash cans also.
-Once it becomes available, set one can at your downspout to collect rainwater the next time it rains.
+Once it becomes available, set one can at your downspout to collect rainwater the next time it rains (anyone who lives in a house already has a ‘rainwater collection system;’ it’s called a roof and gutters).
 If water lines are down or contaminated, bring water tanks and/or trash cans to the nearest pool, creek, or body of water and fill them up, then boil the water later and/or allow excess chlorine to evaporate.

 Step 2: If things are bad enough, consider trashing your own home so that it looks looted (leave door ajar, break window, scatter items, hide TVs and valuable objects, etc).